Sail Away (musical)

 Sail Away is a musical with a book, music and lyrics by Noël Coward.
 The show was the last musical for which Coward wrote both the book and music, although he wrote the music for one last "book" musical in 1963.

 The story centres on brash, bold American divorcee Mimi Paragon, working as a hostess on a British cruise ship.
 The musical ran on Broadway (1961) and in the West End (1962) and has been revived since.
+Elaine Stritch was nominated for the Tony Award for Best Actress in a Musical for her performance in the original production.

 Background

 Elaine Stritch started in the show in a "relatively minor role and was only promoted over the title and given virtually all the best songs when it was reckoned that the leading lady...although excellent, was rather too operatic for a musical comedy."
 During out-of-town tryouts in Boston, Coward was "unsure about the dramatic talents" of one of the leads, opera singer Jean Fenn.
 "They were, after all, engaged for their voices and...it is madness to expect two singers to play subtle 'Noel Coward' love scenes with the right values and sing at the same time."
 Joe Layton suggested "What would happen if ...we just eliminated [Fenn's] role and gave everything to Stritch? ...The show was very old-fashioned, and the thing that was working was Elaine Stritch...every time she went on stage [she] was a sensation.
 The reconstructed 'Sail Away'...opened in New York on 3 October."

 According to Ben Brantley, "Coward wrote in his diary that Ms. Stritch sang 'so movingly that I almost cried.'
 He went on to say about making her the show's star: 'There is no doubt about it.
 I made the right decision.'"